sensy-one/S1/README.md

 - Scroll down to the **OTA Update**, choose the downloaded firmware file, and click **Update**.
   *(If the update page times out, simply refresh the page.)*

+> Note: If you’re upgrading from firmware version v1.0.6 to v1.2.0 or higher, you’ll need a one-time factory firmware installation because we’ve switched frameworks.
+After that, OTA updates will work again as usual.

 ## ⚙️ Build Your Own Solution

 For advanced users looking to create custom firmware, simply integrate the settings below into your yaml.